 When getting started, you’ll want to make things easy for your bees.
 A queen excluder will make honey production more difficult, and it’s often preferable to start without one.

 Most Langstroth hives are today made of pine wood.
 More economical, pine is sturdier than other woods.
 It’s, however, not resistant to weather and rot.
-We recommend painting the hive with a layer of light colored paint to keep your beehive cool during the summer months.
+We recommend painting the hive with a layer of light-colored paint to keep it cool during the summer months.

 If you’re unsure which material to choose to get started, don’t worry.
 You can always start with pine wood and later add or change to a different type of box.